 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.

 - The right to request the amendment of the student’s education records that the student believes is inaccurate.
-Students may ask Allan Hancock College to amend a record that they believe is inaccurate.
+Students may ask Hancock to amend a record that they believe is inaccurate.
 They should write the director, clearly identify the part of the record they want changed, and specify why it is inaccurate.
-If Allan Hancock College decides not to amend the record as requested by the student, the student shall be notified of the decision and advised as to his or her right to a hearing regarding the request for amendment.
+If Hancock decides not to amend the record as requested by the student, the student shall be notified of the decision and advised as to his/her/their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 - The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by Allan Hancock College in an administrative, supervisory, academic, research or support staff position (including law enforcement personnel and health staff); a person or company with whom Allan Hancock College has contracted (such as an attorney, auditor, collection agent, degree conferral and transcript processing agent, document managing agent and placement sites for internship or similar student work/study opportunities); a person serving on the Board of Trustees; a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks; and/or consultants, volunteers, or other outside parties to whom Allan Hancock College has outsourced institutional services or functions that it would otherwise use employees to perform.
+A school official is a person employed by Hancock in an administrative, supervisory, academic, research, or support staff position (including law enforcement personnel and health staff); a person or company with whom Hancock has contracted (such as an attorney, auditor, collection agent, degree conferral and transcript processing agent, document managing agent and placement sites for internship or similar student work/study opportunities); a person serving on the Board of Trustees; a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his/her/their tasks; and/or consultants, volunteers, or other outside parties to whom Hancock has outsourced institutional services or functions that it would otherwise use employees to perform.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
-As allowed within FERPA guidelines, Allan Hancock College may disclose education records without consent to officials of another school, upon request, in which a student seeks or intends to enroll.
+As allowed within FERPA guidelines, Hancock may disclose education records without consent to officials of another school, upon request, in which a student seeks or intends to enroll.

 - The right to file a complaint with the U.S. Department of Education concerning alleged

-failures by Allan Hancock College to comply with the requirements of The name and
+failures by Hancock to comply with the requirements of the name and address of the

 Family Policy Compliance Office